 ISBN are numbers used to identify editions of books.
 ISSN are used for serials (such as journals, magazines and newspapers).
 ISSN are assigned by the ISSN UK Centre at the British Library.
 You'll find more details about ISSN here.

 How to get an ISBN (International Standard Book Number)

 An ISBN is a 13-digit code which identifies a specific edition of a book title from one specific publisher and is unique to that edition.
-If you want an ISBN, please go to the Nielsen UK ISBN Agency.
+If you want an ISBN, please go to the Nielsen ISBN Agency for UK & Ireland.